 8. Reserving hotels more than 90 days in advance.

 Best deals on hotels are almost always within the three months prior to departure.
-The exception is peak season rates during holidays and summer.
+The exception is peak season during holidays and summer.
 Deals can get even better in the final 30 days.
 At 90 days, hotels review their pricing model in relation to the number of firm bookings.
-At that point they’re likely to make modifications, or use distribution tools (online travel agencies) to help dispose of inventory.
+At that point they’re likely to make modifications, or use distribution tools (online travel agencies) to help dispose of excess inventory.

 When you enter into a contract for airline tickets, car rentals, hotels or any travel component, you need to read and understand the terms before paying.
-That includes cancellation policies as those have been changing a lot recently.
+That includes cancellation policies as those have been changing a whole lot recently.

 Before driving your rental car off the lot, check it thoroughly and note any damage you see.
 Even if you’re tired from your flight, don’t forget to do this.
 Have everyone help.
 PS: check the gas too.

 10. Forgetting the best tools to monitor deals.